 Talking is definitely a big part of therapy, but it's not the only tool therapists use.
 Therapists are trained to provide interventions and techniques to help you manage your mental health.
-Depending on your needs, therapy may included exercises for skill building, mindfulness practices, role-playing, and other collaborative activities.
-And while we're here, I feel like there is a myth within this myth... why do we minimize the value of talking?
+Depending on your needs, therapy may include exercises for skill-building, mindfulness practices, role-playing, and other collaborative activities.
+And while we're here, I feel like there may be a myth within this myth... why do we minimize the value of talking?
 Talking about our thoughts and feelings can help us gain clarity and a deeper understanding of who we are.
 Putting our experiences into words can make them feel less overwhelming and easier to navigate.

 Myth #3: Therapy will fix all my problems.

-Unfortunately this myth is just too good to be true.
+Unfortunately, this myth is just too good to be true.
 While therapy is incredibly helpful, it's not a magic solution that will instantly solve all your problems, nor does your therapist have all the answers.
-It's important to remember that therapy is a collaborative process, and it takes time and effort to see real results.
-Something else to keep in mind - much of the work is often done outside of your 50-minute weekly session.
-It's up to you to put into play the skills and strategies developed in therapy.
+It's important to remember that therapy is a collaborative process; it takes time and effort to see real results.

 Myth #4: Therapy is all about blaming your parents.

-This one might have some truth to it - after all, our childhood experiences and upbringing can shape us in very powerful ways.
+This one might have some truth to it, after all, our upbringing and childhood experiences can shape us in very powerful ways.
 But therapy is not about blaming anyone for your problems.
-It's about understand your past and present experiences, and learning how to move forward in a healthy way.
+It's about understanding your past and present experiences, and learning how to move forward in healthy ways.

 Myth #5: Therapy is a waste of time because you can just talk to your friends.

-Yes, you can.
-In fact, I encourage you to seek support from family and friends that feel safe to you.
+You can!
+I encourage you to seek support from family and friends who are safe to you.
 And, therapy can offer a unique kind of support.
-A therapist is a trained professional who can offer objective feedback and insight, and provide you with tools and strategies to mange your mental health.
+A therapist is a trained professional who can offer objective feedback and insight, and provide you with tools and strategies to manage your mental health.
 Plus, unlike friends and family, a therapist is bound by confidentiality, so you can rest assured that what's talked about in therapy, stays in therapy.

 Myth #6: I tried therapy and it didn't work for me.

-Therapy is not a one-size-fits all solution, and what works for one person may not work for another.
-If you've tried therapy before and it didn't work, it doesn't mean that you're beyond help or that therapy is ineffective.
-It simply means that you may need to try a different approach or find a therapist who is a better fit for you.
-It's important to be open and honest with your therapist about whats not working for you, and to explore other options if necessary.
-Also keep in mind - finding the right therapist and approach may take time, but it is 100% worth it to invest in your mental health.
+Therapy is not a one-size-fits-all solution, and what works for one person may not work for another.
+If you've tried therapy before and it didn't work, I'm so sorry you had this experience.
+And it doesn't mean that you're beyond help or that therapy is ineffective!
+It simply might mean that you may need to explore a different approach or therapist that is a better fit for you.
+It's important to be open and honest with your therapist about what's not working for you and to explore other options if necessary.
+Also, keep in mind - finding the right therapist may take time, but it is 100% worth it to invest in your mental health.

 Common Therapy Myths • Mental Health Debunked • Therapy Truths • Breaking Therapy Stigma • Mental Health Education • Therapy Benefits • Challenging Beliefs • Seeking Help • Mental Health Awareness